rmrk-team/evm/docs/RMRK/utils/IRMRKMultiResourceRenderUtils.md

 function getTopResourceMetaForToken(address target, uint256 tokenId) external view returns (string)
 ```

-Returns the resource meta with the highest priority for the given token
+Returns the resource metadata with the highest priority for the given token